IBM/prisma-schema-transformer/README.md

 > **EXPERIMENTAL**

-This project utilizes the [getDMMF](https://github.com/prisma/prisma/blob/023249752380976d797518e1350199895246d099/src/packages/sdk/src/engineCommands.ts#L45) method from `@prisma/sdk` to perform some post-processing work on generated Prisma schema, i.e, `snake_case` to `camelCase`, singularize or pluralize model and field name.
+This project utilizes the [getDMMF](https://github.com/prisma/prisma/blob/023249752380976d797518e1350199895246d099/src/packages/sdk/src/engineCommands.ts#L45) method from `@prisma/sdk` to perform some post-processing work on generated Prisma schema, including the following.

+- Transform `snake_case` to `camelCase`,
+- Properly singularize or pluralize model and field name.
+- Add `@updatedAt` attribute to field in the event of column name is `updated_at`

 ## Install